dijeyimam/memorusha-academy-privacy-policy/index.md

   - Location
   - Payment information

+  If you choose to enter optional profile details (name/email), they are stored only on your device and are not sent to our servers.

+  ## Why We Use Data (Purpose)
+  - Core app functionality (progress tracking and settings)
+  - Family‑safe, non‑personalized ads in the free version
+  - Compliance with applicable legal obligations (child‑directed settings)

-  ## Ads and In-App Purchases
+  ## Ads and In‑App Purchases
-  The free version may show family‑safe, non‑personalized ads (banner/rewarded).
+  The free version may show family‑safe, non‑personalized ads (banner/native/rewarded/occasional full‑screen between games).
   Ads are never shown during gameplay.
   The app does not offer in‑app purchases or subscriptions.

+  ## Consent (GDPR/EEA/UK)
+  If you are in the EEA/UK, we request consent for ads via a Consent Management Platform (CMP).
+  - You can accept or decline consent.
+  - If you decline, we may show limited, non‑personalized ads.
+  - You can change your choice any time using the in‑app privacy options.

   ## Analytics and Tracking
   The app does not use third‑party analytics or tracking SDKs.
-  Ad providers may process limited device information (such as the advertising ID) for ad delivery and measurement.
+  Ad providers may process limited device information (including advertising identifiers) for ad delivery and measurement.

   ## Notifications
   The app may send optional notifications.